Edge-Marketing-and-Design/edgeDevFirebase/README.md

 ### Update User Meta:

 A user can update their own meta data when logged in.
-The object contain meta data will only update/add the keys passed in the object.
+The object containing meta data will only update/add the keys passed in the object.

 ```javascript
 edgeFirebase.setUserMeta({ lastName: "Smith" });